Modelling aspects of consciousness: a topological perspective: Concluding comments

 Proposition~\ref{mainthm} required a number of assumptions, and we comment briefly on the impact of relaxing or removing them.
 Firstly, if $\A$ is allowed to have cells of infinite or arbitrarily high dimension (e.g. to be a subspace of the countably infinite union of the finite-dimensional spaces $\RR^{i}$ for $i=1,2,3\ldots$), then Proposition~\ref{mainthm}(i) need not hold.
 Similarly, if $\A$ is allowed to vary with $t$, so that cells of increasing dimension can continue to be generated as time advances, then Proposition~\ref{mainthm}(i) may again not hold (at any given time).
 However, if one accepts that a mind is entirely dependent on a nervous system (and external stimuli), which, though extremely complex, are nevertheless of bounded dimensions, the assumption of a finite (albeit large) dimensional topological space seems reasonable.

-Our theoretical result provides support neither for nor against AST; it merely offers some insight into the generic properties of such models.
-Other mathematical approaches to consciousness have been explored in a number of earlier papers (see e.g. \cite{moy, rud}); however, the approach here is quite different.
+Our theoretical result offers some insight into the generic properties of such models such as AST.
+Other mathematical approaches to consciousness have been explored in a number of recent papers (see e.g. \cite{ale, mag, moy, rud, sig, vel}); however, the approach here is quite different.
 The use of topology has proven useful in identifying generic properties for a range of other processes and systems in applied science (see e.g. \cite{ghi}).
-Indeed, an applied branch of algebraic topology --- persistent homology --- has led to some important data-driven insights into the structural topology of brain processes, including the neural correlates of consciousness \cite{exp, pet}; again, the approach here (which focuses on AST) has no direct relationship to this earlier work.
+Indeed, an applied branch of algebraic topology --- persistent homology --- has led to some important data-driven insights into the structural topology of brain processes, including the neural correlates of consciousness \citep{exp, pet}; again, the approach here (which focuses on AST) has no direct relationship to this earlier work.